 The crimes of perjury, falsifying records and tampering may increase the charges.
 To help you avoid fraud make sure you deal honestly and fairly with your creditors.
 Our Columbus criminal attorneys at The Meranda Law Firm LTD can help you to face the scrutiny of federal prosecutors in court.
 If you are accused of committing bankruptcy fraud, it is imperative that you have a defense attorney with great insight and skill on your side from the outset.

-Ask us for advice if you made a mistake or false statement in your submissions during a bankruptcy proceeding as you may face serious fraud charges.
+Contact us for advice if you made a mistake or false statement in your submissions during a bankruptcy proceeding as you may face serious fraud charges.